 Instructions

-- Watch the water carefully and when the water is just about to boil (you will see bubbles start to form at the bottom of the saucepan) take the glass measuring cup with the egg and dip the measuring cup into the water – don’t dump out the egg – but allow some of the hot water to fall over the edge of the measuring cup, enveloping the egg.
+- Add Egg To Water: Watch the water carefully and when the water is just about to boil (you will see bubbles start to form at the bottom of the saucepan) take the glass measuring cup with the egg and slowly lower the measuring cup into the warm water – don’t dump out the egg – but allow some of the hot water to fall over the edge of the measuring cup, enveloping the egg.
 This will start to cook the egg immediately (you will notice it start to turn white).

-- Eat plain with salt and pepper or use in your favorite recipe!
+- Serve: Eat plain with salt and pepper or use in your favorite recipe!

 Notes

 - 3 – 4 minutes: If I am doing multiple eggs one after another, the first egg usually takes about 4 minutes and then subsequent eggs take closer to 3.
-You can always check your eggs by lifting them out of the water just a bit and gently poking at them (and looking at them).
+You can always check your eggs by lifting them out of the water just a bit and gently poking at them.
 If they still feel and look a little slimy, gently place them back into the pot.
 If they are firm, but you can tell the yolk is still soft and runny, you are good to go!
-Remember, the will continue to cook a bit even after you take them out of the water!
+Remember, they will continue to cook a bit even after you take them out of the water!

 Barry B says